kushaldas/pym/docs/classes.rst

 Properties
 ===========

-If you more fine tuned control over data attribute access, then you can use properties.
+If you want more fine tuned control over data attribute access, then you can use properties.
 In the following example of a bank account, we will make sure that no one can set the money value to negative and also a property called *inr* will give us the INR values of the dollars in the account.